FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/implement-a-visitor.md

 ## When to write a custom visitor

-Write a custom visitor when you need to process every node of a NeXus file in a way that is not covered by the built-in `Annotator`.
+Write a custom visitor when you need to process every node of a NeXus file in a way that is not covered by the built-in `Annotator` or `ValidationVisitor`.
 Common use cases:

 - Collecting statistics over all fields (e.g. value ranges, missing data)
 - Extracting a specific subset of nodes for further processing